dmwm/DBSClient/README.md

 In this first part we are going to install Python 3 and pip.
 We are going to follow the following [tutorial](https://thelazylog.com/install-python-as-local-user-on-linux/) in the next sections.
 ## 1.1 Installation of Python 3.8.2
-We are going to install Python 3.6.5. *Note : You can download any version higher that 3.6.0 instead.*
+We are going to install Python 3.8.2.
     mkdir $HOME/python
     cd $HOME/python
     wget https://www.python.org/ftp/python/3.8.2/Python-3.8.2.tgz